 Mrs Rowe a peripatetic music teacher from Swindon Music Service (click here for their website) joins the school on a Monday afternoon to teach KS2 violin.

 On a Wednesday a peripatetic teacher offers piano lessons in the morning - Mrs Davies.
-On a Friday morning a peripatetic teacher, also from Swindon Music Co-operative (click here for their website) offers guitar lessons - Mr Burge.
+On a Thursday afternoon a peripatetic teacher, also from Swindon Music Co-operative (click here for their website) offers guitar lessons - Mr Burge.

 The school has in the past participated at Wembly Arena – Voice in a million and then we participated in Young Voices at Birmingham Arena jointly with South Marston CofE School (and 6000 other children!).
-We are participating in Young Voices again in 2019 (every two years) that is being held in Birmingham, leaving lasting impressions with the children and staff!
+We participated in Young Voices again January 2019 (every two years) that was held in Birmingham, leaving lasting impressions with the children and staff!

-Our trip in 2018 was for KS2 to The Royal Albert Hall to watch Ramond Gubbay's Classical Spectacular.
+Our music based trip in 2018 was to take KS2 to The Royal Albert Hall to watch Ramond Gubbay's Classical Spectacular.

 Music is taught following the National Curriculum enhanced with various resources including Music Express and Dimensions Creative Curriculum.
 It is taught on a Wednesday in KS2 when our part time teacher, with a music specialism, is in school.